Chalandi/Blinky_Pico2_dual_core_nosdk/README.md

-This repository implements an entirely manually-written, Blinky Project for the RaspberryPi(R) Pico2 RP2350 dual-core ARM(R) Cortex(R)-M33 / RISC-V Hazard3 (RPI PICO2 RP2350).
+This repository implements an entirely manually-written, Blinky Project for the RaspberryPi(R) Pico2 RP2350 dual-core ARM(R) Cortex(R)-M33 / RISC-V Hazard3.
-It exhibits pure _bare_ _metal_ programming
+It exhibits pure _bare_ _metal_ programming on RP22350
-on on the RaspberryPi(R) Pico2 RP22350
 dual-core ARM(R) Cortex(R)-M33 / RISC-V Hazard3 and uses no sdk.

 Features include:
-  - CPU, dual-core both ARM and RISC-V supported, clock and PLL initialization,
+  - CPU, dual-core boot both ARM and RISC-V supported, clock and PLL initialization,
   - timebase derived from SysTick,
-  - blinky LED show on the green user LED on `pin 19`,
+  - blinky LEDs,
   - implementation in C99 with absolute minimal use of assembly.

 A clear and easy-to-understand build system based on GNUmake